-The family owes rent or other amounts to any PHA in connection with Section 8 or other public housing assistance under the 1937 Act, unless the family repays the full amount of the debt or enters into a repayment agreement in accordance with the procedures found in Chapter 16 of this plan prior to being issued a voucher from the waiting list.
+The family owes rent or other amounts to any PHA in connection with Section 8 or other public housing assistance under the 1937 Act, unless the family repays the full amount of the debt prior to being selected from the waiting list, unless the family repays the full amount of the debt or enters into a repayment agreement in accordance with the procedures found in Chapter 16 of this plan prior to being issued a voucher from the waiting list.

-If the family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease, unless the family repays the full amount of the debt or enters into a repayment agreement in accordance with the procedures found in Chapter 16 of this plan prior to being issued a voucher from the waiting list.
+If the family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease, unless the family repays the full amount of the debt prior to being selected from the waiting list, unless the family repays the full amount of the debt or enters into a repayment agreement in accordance with the procedures found in Chapter 16 of this plan prior to being issued a voucher from the waiting list.